Adding Arduino Boards to Your Integrated Components Libraries

 Arduino boards combine memory, a microcontroller, multiple inputs and outputs, and external connectivity in a single device.
 Designing around an Arduino board takes design software with the best CAD, schematic, component management, and simulation tools you can get.
 These tools help you take advantage of all the capabilities Arduino boards offer, allowing you to integrate these functions into your own designs.

 Only Altium Designer packages all of these PCB design tools and more into a single interface.
-Altium also gives you access to a massive component library, making it easy to include an Arduino controller in your next device or design a custom controller from scratch.
-If you need to move beyond an Arduino board, your design software should also be powerful enough to replace an Arduino board completely, giving you full control over your new device and imbuing it with greater capabilities.
+While Arduino Ide offers a basic software platform, Altium also gives you access to a massive component library, making it easy to include an Arduino controller in your next device or design a custom controller from scratch.
+If you value your time, your design software should be powerful enough to replace Arduino Ide and the Arduino library manager, giving you full control over your new device and imbuing it with greater capabilities.

 Controller Design in a Unified Environment